 Danielle Butbul caught the nutrition bug when she transformed her own diet and discovered what a positive impact it had on her physical and emotional health.
 She started volunteering on farms – including six months on a dairy farm – to better understand the intersection of human nutrition, the modern U.S. food system and our natural environment.
 After earning a Master’s degree in Public Health from the University of Michigan – Ann Arbor, Danielle interned at public relations firm Weber Shandwick in Chicago, where she researched the latest scientific studies of dairy nutrition and disseminated the findings through digestible formats.
 It all came full circle when she joined the Dairy MAX team in 2019 to help her community draw closer to the farmers who produce their food.
+Danielle is on the executive board for the Colorado Academy of Nutrition and Dietetics.
 Originally from Skokie, Illinois, Danielle now lives in Denver and is a member of the Colorado Public Health Association.

 Favorite healthy breakfast:

 Plain Greek yogurt topped with homemade granola, fresh berries and nuts.

 Weirdest thing you’ve ever eaten:

 My mom – hands down.
 While I’m eternally grateful for her amazing cooking and for always providing a great variety of food at home, I think I am most grateful for the importance she placed on family meals.
 Her determination to have us all around a table each night, even just to keep my father company as he sat for a late dinner, shaped my understanding of how meals and food hold an important place in each of our lives, whether we recognize it or not.